EkaterinaAdishcheva/Scraping/README.md

 # Scraping
-Sample code for site scrawling, scraping and parsing
+Sample code for site crawling, scraping and parsing